Table of Contents

 - $25,000 for property damage

-This coverage is contingent—meaning it only applies if the driver’s personal insurance denies the claim first.
-And here’s where the trap door opens: many personal auto policies exclude commercial activity like rideshare driving.
-So the driver’s personal insurance denies the claim because they were driving for Uber, and Uber’s Phase 2 coverage is capped at $50K per person.
+This coverage is contingent—meaning it only applies if the driver's personal insurance denies the claim first.
+And here's where the trap door opens: many personal auto policies explicitly exclude commercial activity like rideshare driving.
+So when the driver's personal insurance denies the claim because they were driving for Uber, the victim is left with Uber's Phase 2 coverage, which is capped at just $50,000 per person.
+For serious injuries, this cap falls far short of actual damages.
+Under Colorado's modified comparative negligence standard (C.R.S. § 13-21-111), an injured party can still recover if less than 50% at fault, but recovery is reduced by their percentage of fault.
+Additionally, non-economic damages are capped at $1,500,000 as of 2025.
+Victims have three years from the date of injury to file a claim under Colorado's statute of limitations (C.R.S. § 13-80-101), but the low Phase 2 insurance limit creates significant financial exposure that often cannot be adequately resolved within these legal constraints.

 Phase 3: En Route to Pickup or Carrying a Passenger